cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```lisp
 Function: (rollback-savepoint savepoint)
 ```

-Immediately roll back a savepoint, aborting it results.
+Roll back the given savepoint.

 ### save-dao

 ```lisp
 Function: (save-dao dao)
 ```

+→ boolean

-Try to insert the content of a `dao`.
-If this leads to a unique key violation, update it instead.
+Tries to insert the given dao using insert-dao.
+If this raises a unique key violation error, it tries to update it by using update-dao instead.
+Be aware that there is a possible race condition here ― if some other process deletes the row at just the right moment, the update fails as well.
+Returns a boolean telling you whether a new row was inserted.

+This function is unsafe to use inside of a transaction ― when a row with the given keys already exists, the transaction will be aborted.
+Use save-dao/transaction instead in such a situation.

+See also: upsert-dao.

 ### save-dao/transaction